COVID 19 support arrangements

-They remain contactable via email, mobile and Teams.
-This will not negatively impact our client commitments or service levels but we will prioritise urgent support request from our NHS Trust clients.
+Most staff are working as normal from home and remain contactable via email, mobile and Teams.
+This will not impact our client commitments or service levels but we will prioritise urgent support request from our NHS Trust clients.
+Please use the default support email and phone numbers provided: these will be routed to available support staff.
 Thank you for your understanding.
+Brendan Dunphy, CEO

-Founded in 2006 as Genisys Consulting Ltd., we specialise in improving decision-making through the smart use of internal and external data.
-We partner with clients to design and build Big Data, Business Intelligence (BI) and Data Analytics applications in the healthcare, education, retail and other sectors.
-Clients include Wellcome Trust, Great Ormond Street Hospital for Children, University of Oxford/Said Business School and American Institute for Foreign Study (AIFS).
+Founded in 2006 as Genisys Consulting, the Center for Business Intelligence & Analytics (C-BIA) specialises in improving business decision-making and agility through the smart use of data, both on premise and cloud.
+We partner with clients to design and build Big Data, Business Intelligence (BI) and advanced Data Analytics applications and platforms in the Healthcare, Education, Research and FMCG sectors.
+Clients include Wellcome , Great Ormond Street Hospital for Children, University of Oxford/Said Business School.
 We have an exclusive off-shore partnership with the Center for Business Intelligence & Analytics in Pune & Mumbai, India.
-Founded by Dr Nitin Patel and Prof. Mayank Shah in 2004, together we have completed more than 50 projects since 2010.
+Together we have completed more than 50 projects since 2010.

-Our rigorous requirement and management disciplines mean we can often offer fixed price appplication development
+Our rigorous requirement and management disciplines mean we can often offer fixed price projects.

 End to END

-We help with Strategy, Management & Technology, filling gaps in technology capabilities, reducing costs and accelerating solutions development
+We help with Strategy, Management & Technology, filling gaps in technology capabilities, reducing costs and accelerating technology adoption and business benefits.

 TOOLS & PLATFORMS

-A full range of Microsoft and Open Source skills and tools, including our own self-service platforms initially developed for the hyper competitive Indian market
+A full range of Microsoft Azure, AWS and Open Source cloud and on premise skills and tools, including our own advanced data analytics 'white label' platforms.

-We help clients identify insights from their data assets
+We help clients identify and extract business value from their data assets

 We help clients get business value from their transactional data assets.
 We use our DATASPRINT™ workshops to help them launch a pilot data initiative or develop a comprehensive roadmap to becoming a data-driven organisation.
 We also help to develop the data Governance & Management processes to ensure security & privacy and we support the use of tools such as Alteryx to make data accessible to all users.

-We use Microsoft tools such as .Net and SQL Server and Open Source to build cost-effective and increasingly intelligent applications that meet the needs of end-users and improve decision-making.
+We use Microsoft Azure .Net and SQL Server, Oracle and Open Source to build cost-effective and intelligent applications, automate everything and improve decision-making.
 We employ agile and collaborative development approaches to help users engage and deliver what they need.
-We can often do this for a fixed price.
-And we provide as an outsourced service.
+We can often do this for a fixed price and as an outsourced service.

 We develop data-rich visual business intelligence applications using Microsoft and Open Source technologies for healthcare, education, retail and other sectors.
 These applications help inform and ease the decision load and drive better outcomes for clients, their users, customers or patients.
 Tools include Power BI and Tableau.